vjeantet/goDashing/README.md

 	* if you add a layout.gerb in a dashboards/subfolder it will be used by goDash when displaying a subfolder's dashboard.

+# Feed data to your dashboard from jobs, http call or jira

-# Feed data to your dashbord with jobs
+## Feed data to your dashboard with jobs
 When you place a file in ```jobs``` folder Then goDash will immediatly execute and schedule it according to this convention : ```NUMBEROFSECONDS_WIDGETID.ext```
 * filename has 2 parts :
 	* NUMBEROFSECONDS,  interval in seconds for each execution of this file.